 So for all its remoteness, and its stark contrast with the mainland, travel to Tasmania is actually no more difficult than it is to travel to anywhere else in Australia, and thanks to the comparatively short distances, in many cases far, far easier and unquestionably more rewarding in a relatively short period of time.

-Although it is in fact the 26th largest island in the world (similar in size to Sri Lanka, Switzerland or Ireland, with around one tenth of the population of the latter) it is in fact an archipelago of 334 islands, from the Furneaux Group in the northeast and King Island in the north west, down to Macquarie Island located far south of Tasmania at 55 degrees South.
+Although the 26th largest island in the world (similar in size to Sri Lanka, Switzerland or Ireland, with around one-tenth of the population of the latter) it is, in fact, an archipelago of 334 islands, from the Furneaux Group in the northeast and King Island in the north-west, down to Macquarie Island located far south of Tasmania at 55 degrees South.
 A number of the offshore islands are easily visited and have their own distinct personalities, making island hopping a pleasure.

-Tasmania was separated from the Australian mainland approximately twelve to 15000 years ago when the great ice caps melted and sea levels rose to flood the landbridge that had continued to connect the island to the mainland after the breakup of the super continent, Gondwanaland.
+Tasmania separated from the Australian mainland approximately twelve to 15,000 years ago when the great ice caps melted and sea levels rose to flood the land bridge that had continued to connect the island to the mainland after the breakup of the supercontinent, Gondwanaland.
 In doing so, it effectively made Tassie a life raft for many species of birds and wildlife that would eventually become extinct on the mainland due to the arrival of white man, the dingo, the fox, and the subsequent destruction of habitat.
 All these species still survive, largely in abundance in Tasmania, with the possible exception of the Thylacine (Tasmanian Tiger) which is presumed but not proven to be extinct.